Northern Cheyenne Exodus: Escape to the North

 In the early morning of September 10 the band fled up the North Canadian River.
-By 3 AM the alarm was sounded that the Cheyenne were gone.
+By 3 a.m. the alarm was sounded that the Cheyenne were gone.
 Passing the present sites of Watonga, Oklahoma and Canton, Oklahoma they crossed north over the watershed into the Cimarron Basin, crossing the Cimarron River the evening of September 10.
-There, near the present site of Freedom, Oklahoma they rested then trailed 11 miles up Turkey Creek to Turkey Springs.
-After a few hours rest there Dull Knife and a few others led the women and children on to St. Jacob's Well and The Big Basin in what is now Clark County, Kansas where they camped.
+There, near the present site of Freedom, Oklahoma they rested and then trailed 11 miles up Turkey Creek to a waterhole called Turkey Springs in hilly country near the border of Oklahoma and Kansas.
+After a few hours rest there, Dull Knife and a few others led the women and children on to St. Jacob's Well and The Big Basin in what is now Clark County, Kansas where they camped.

-Fight at Turkey Creek
+Battle of Turkey Springs

-The Cheyenne, anticipating pursuit, prepared an ambush at Turkey Springs.
+The remaining Cheyenne, anticipating pursuit, prepared an ambush at Turkey Springs.
 While one band prepared rifle pits at the springs, other bands fanned out over the country looking for supplies.
-In one case, attacking and killing two cowboys, they obtained two mules.
+In one case, attacking and killing two cowboys nearby, they obtained two mules.
 In another, attacking some cowboys during breakfast, they obtained both some food and a Sharps carbine.

+On 10 September, a veteran soldier, Captain Joseph Rendlebrock, with 85 officers and men and two Arapaho scouts had departed Fort Reno with the objective of catching and capturing the fleeing Cheyenne.
+Rendlebrock reported that he was on their trail and, being well-mounted, that he hoped to catch them near the Arkansas River in Kansas near Dodge City.
+Instead, he found them waiting for him at Turkey Springs.

+On September 13, following the trail of the Cheyenne, Captain Rendlebrock saw warriors on a hilltop.
+He formed a skirmish line with his soldiers and sent an Arapaho scout named "Chalk" or "Ghost Man" to talk to Dull Knife and Little Wolf.
+Chalk conveyed the message that the Cheyenne must return to the reservation, but the Cheyenne leaders declined to return and warriors began moving around the flanks of the soldiers.
+The soldiers opened fire and the Cheyenne responded in kind, although the firing was sparse as the Cheyenne preserved their limited ammunition.
+Desultory fighting continued all day with two soldiers killed and three wounded.
+After dark, desperate for water, seven soldiers attempted and failed to gain access to the water in the springs.

+By the next morning the Cheyenne had completely surrounded the soldiers and Rendlebrock ordered a retreat through ravines with Cheyenne firing down at the soldiers.
+Another soldier was killed during the retreat.
+Rendlebrock retreated about 15 km to the Cimarron River.
+The Cheyenne suffered five wounded.
+The next day they divided themselves into several different groups to confuse pursuers attempting to track them and continued their trek northward.
+Rendelbrock was later court-martialed for the disorderly retreat.